-She asked me what is meant by “strong,” and I said, “It’s got more fiber than most toilet papers.”
-She continued: “How much fiber?”
+She asked me what “strong” meant, and I said, “It’s got more fibre than most toilet papers.”
+She continued: “How much fibre?”
 I said, “A lot!”
 And she asked again, “How much?”
 So I told her again: “A lot!”
-And then she replied with this funny story of how when she was young, people would ask her if she wanted some more tea or quiche when they gave coffee pots full of hot liquid and pans full of hot food because they thought she wasn’t eating enough (which makes sense).
+And then she replied with this funny story of how when she was young; people would ask her if she wanted some more tea or quiche when they gave her coffee pots full of hot liquid and pans full of hot food because they thought she wasn’t eating enough (which makes sense).

 The most important feature of any toilet paper is its softness.
-There are so many factors that must be considered to achieve this, and it’s a complex process.
+So many factors to weigh to achieve this, and it’s a complex process.
 It took us years of research and development to get the right combination of ingredients so that your bum will be happy every time you use our product.

-It’s an especially difficult challenge when you’re trying to make something soft for men, women, children, seniors—all people with different skin types and preferences!
+It’s a tough challenge to make something soft for men, women, children, and seniors—all people with different skin types and preferences!
 But don’t worry: We’ve got you covered.
 Caboo was created with everyone in mind.
-Our team has spent hundreds (thousands?) of hours testing out all sorts of combinations until we found exactly what works best for each type of person who uses the bathroom…
+Our team has spent hundreds (thousands?) of hours testing out all sorts of combinations until we found exactly what works best for each type of person who uses the bathroom.

-Another awesome thing about the Caboo Toilet Paper is that it’s biodegradable.
-That means it can be composted in an organic waste facility, which isn’t something you can say about most kinds of toilet paper.
+Another awesome thing about Caboo Toilet Paper is that it’s biodegradable.
+That means it is compostable in an organic waste facility, which isn’t something you can say about most kinds of toilet paper.

-The key to making this happen is cellulose, which is a natural material made from plants like trees and grasses.
-It’s what gives the Caboo Toilet Paper strength and durability—and it also happens to be some of the strongest stuff on earth!
-When you’re done using your sheet of Caboo Toilet Paper, just put it into any regular old compost bin with all your other food waste and garden clippings.
-Within a few weeks (or sometimes months), that tissue paper will break down completely and become part of your soil!
-This makes your garden healthier while also keeping landfills free from disposable tissues—and who doesn’t want that?
+The key to making this happen is cellulose, a natural material from plants like trees and grasses.
+It’s what gives the Caboo Toilet Paper strength and durability—and it also happens to be some of the most important stuff on earth!
+After using your sheet of Caboo Toilet Paper, just put it into any regular old compost bin with all your other food waste and garden clippings.
+Within a few weeks (or sometimes months), that tissue paper will break down entirely and become part of your soil!
+This makes your garden healthier while keeping landfills free from disposable tissues—and who doesn’t want that?

-The Caboo Toilet Paper is made from cotton, recycled paper, and eucalyptus.
+The Caboo Toilet Paper uses cotton, recycled paper, and eucalyptus.
 It’s also available in bamboo and sugarcane.

 While you may think this is a great way to save the planet, it’s even better than that!
 The trees used to make regular toilet paper are often cut down in rainforests, which hurts the animals who live there.
 By using Caboo Toilet Paper instead of regular TP, you’re helping keep these animals safe!